Striated Regularity for the Euler Equations: Introduction

 The 2D result of Chemin in \cite{C1998} builds on his work in \cite{Chemin1991VortexPatch,Chemin1993Persistance}, which applies to one vector field.
 In dimensions 2 and higher they were obtained by Danchin in \cite{Danchin1999} (recently extended to nonhomogeneous incompressible fluids by Fanelli in \cite{Fanelli2012}).
 See also \cite{GamblinSaintRaymond1995,Serfati3DStratified}.

 Later, Serfati in \cite{SerfatiVortexPatch1994} also obtained the equivalent of \cref{T:FamilyVelOmega2D} for one vector field as well as the 2D version of \cref{T:A} for striated vorticity and one vector field.

-The proofs of Chemin and Danchin rely heavily on paradifferential calculus, while Serfati's proof is elementary.
+Serfati's proof is elementary.
 It is, however, terse to the point of obscurity.
 (The ``proof,'' for instance, of \cref{T:A} is one-sentence long, and does not extend to 3D.)
-We give a nearly self-contained proof of Chemin's and Danchin's results inspired by Serfati's approach.
-What makes the proof only nearly self-contained is our use of transport estimates for weak solutions established in \cite{BahouriCheminDanchin2011} and an estimate on vortex stretching in dimensions 3 and higher from \cite{Danchin1999} (both of which were proved using paradifferential calculus).
+We give a (nearly in 3D) self-contained proof of Chemin's and Danchin's results inspired by Serfati's approach.
+What makes the proof only nearly self-contained in 3D is our use of an estimate on vortex stretching in dimensions 3 and higher from \cite{Danchin1999}.
 We present the full details in 2D, but just outline what is different in the higher-dimensional argument.

 We close this introduction by observing a simple consequence of \cref{T:A}: the local propagation in 2D of \Holder regularity stated in \cref{T:LocalPropagation}.